waded/jorts/README.md

 See <http://en.wikipedia.org/wiki/Long_and_short_scales> for more about short scales in different cultures.

-When to scale, and to what precision, is handled automatically by jorts' opinion.
-See the tests for details.
+When to scale, and to what precision, is handled automatically by jorts.
+Use 'jorts.many' on the entire set of values to be compared for best results, rather than making individual calls to 'jorts.one'.
+The algorithm attempts to hide irrelevant precision across the set of values, for example the number 117 will round to "0K" in the presence of other values in the thousands, but 0 is still "0", and a 117 on its own is still "117."

 ## Build status